techboy04/Area-Notifier-T6Zombies/README.md

 (if the folder isnt there create them)

-OR you may use the source code/uncompiled version by using perkbonuspoints_sourcecode.gsc but if you don't know what youre doing in terms of GSC, I highly recommend you use the first choice
+OR you may use the source code/uncompiled version by using areanotifier_sourcecode.gsc but if you don't know what youre doing in terms of GSC, I highly recommend you use the first choice